Danila89/kaggle_mercedes/README.md

 The presentation of the solution in Yandex here (Russian audio, English subtitles): https://youtu.be/0qHXNeuNOAE

-Also my blogpost about the solution is available (Russian language): https://habrahabr.ru/company/ods/blog/336168/
+Also my blog post about the solution is available (Russian language): https://habrahabr.ru/company/ods/blog/336168/

 List of files:
 1. cluster_target_encoder.py - the class for generating the cluster labels.
 See: https://www.kaggle.com/daniel89/mercedes-cars-clustering/